TrackyRaul/2020_5CI__team3_Farkas/docs/software_requirements_specification.md

 ### 1.2.2 Project Objectives

 1. Update the booking form so that it allows users to book the same classroom for multiple hours on multiple days of the week
-2. Update the "Gestisci prenotazioni" by adding a calendar that allows users to filter previous bookings based on the selected date
+2. Update the "Gestisci prenotazioni" section by adding a calendar that allows users to filter previous bookings based on the selected date
 3. Create two containers that hold the Database and the Backend application using Docker and Docker-Compose
 4. Create a program that can be used to update the timetable on MarconiTT inside the containerized environment
 5. Move the database and the backend application inside the Docker containers